kennykarnama/checkout-challenge/README.md

 * [ ] Doesn't support custom data loading (we can add it later on)
 * [ ] Currency formatting is tied to `$`

+This project also assumes input given by user is in list of SKU instead of items' name.

+Rationale:

+- SKU give consistent behavior because we don't need to handle spacing or other useless formatting if we use item.name instead
+- data consistency can be guaranteed

+Also, this project use special identifier called `ID` to group items of cart.
+If we correlate with real cases, we might found that `ID` can correpond to `userID` since a cart is owned by a user.

 ## Project Structure

 This project consists two main packages